mickfuzz/dyne_docs/src/terminal/docs/36-awk.md

 input.

 In the second statement, we can observe that an AWK statement does not need a pattern, only *action* is obligatory.
-If a statement doesn\'t contain a pattern, the condition of the statement is always met and AWK executes the action for every single input line.
+If a statement doesn't contain a pattern, the condition of the statement is always met and AWK executes the action for every single input line.